 12 Cool Globes were on display during the Summer of 2016 at Canalside.
 The exhibit included a new globe featuring the solution of ending fossil fuel subsidies.

 12 globes are now on display in Lake Placid, with the majority of them along Mirror Lake.
 Lake Placid was chosen as an ideal location to display the Cool Globes because of the community’s emphasis on renewable energy and other green initiatives.
 The village Electric Department has worked closely with the New York Power Authority and NYSERDA to reduce the community’s carbon footprint on initiatives like switching all government buildings, including schools, the library, and municipal structures, to energy-efficient LED lights, and working with NYPA to help residents insulate their homes.
 The town Transfer Station has a robust program at its Recycling Center, recycling a wide variety of materials for free, and running a compost heap that’s free to community members.
 And the Lake Placid High School Environmental Club has been pushing the Climate Reality Project's “I am Pro Snow” movement, which encourages municipalities that have economies that rely on snow to shift to 100 percent renewable energy.

 We are excited to announce our 20th exhibition location, Pittsburgh!
-Opening June 18th, globes will be on display throughout the downtown area.
-The exhibit is made possible in part by the City of Pittsburgh Mayor’s Office, Heinz Foundation, PNC Bank and the Pittsburgh Penguin Foundation.
+Opening June 18th, globes will be on display in Market Square, PPG Place and Gateway Center.
+The exhibit is made possible in part by the City of Pittsburgh Mayor’s Office, Heinz Endowments, PNC Bank and the Pittsburgh Penguin Foundation.